revbayes/RevGadgets/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Change the URLs in README.md to the approprixxate repository
+* Changed the name of news.md to NEWS.md

 ## Release summary
 This is a new submission to CRAN.
 Package was archived on CRAN as 'coercion to logical' errors were not corrected in time.